EP021: Defining Yourself is a Journey Without a Solid Destination

 Silas talks about what it means to be Jewish, trans, tattooed and pierced

 Silas: Yeah.
-For me, it was a little different because so I'm Jewish.
-So I did get an explanation, which isn't even the correct one, but my mom always would just tie it to the Holocaust, which is a really unfortunate and intense comparison, but that's actually not why it's just like inner like traditional or like more orthodox version of Judaism, it's not you're not supposed to alter your image, like, 'cause you're made in the image of God so that ties into other things, but it's like we all cut our hair so that's altering our image but it's about otherness and I actually feel like being modified was a huge kind of barrier in my relationship with my parents and then I was like, I'm trans and I'm going to medically transition and then after that, I was like, Okay, well, now I don't really care at all what you say about even though I've been having, I was like, covered in tattoos prior to that.
+For me, it was a little different because so I'm Jewish, so I did get an explanation, which isn't even the correct one, but my mom always would just tie it to the Holocaust, which is a really unfortunate and intense comparison, but that's actually not why it's just like traditional or like more orthodox version of Judaism, it's not you're not supposed to alter your image, because you're made in the image of God so that ties into other things, but it's like we all cut our hair so that's altering our image but it's about otherness and I actually feel like being modified was a huge kind of barrier in my relationship with my parents and then I was like, I'm trans and I'm going to medically transition and then after that, I was like, Okay, well, now I don't really care at all what you say about even though I've been having, I was covered in tattoos prior to that.
 It was still this larger issue but then it's like, once I really just leaned into all of these different forms of otherness, especially the ones that were about my body.

 Photo by Just Jessica June LLC